-If you don’t want to call us, you’re welcome to use our site’s directory to help you find treatment.
-There are many different ways to search through our directory so that you can find exactly what you’re looking for.
+If you don't want to call the number listed on our site, you're welcome to use our site's directory to help you find treatment.
+There are many different ways to search through our directory so that you can find exactly what you're looking for.
 For instance, if you have a language barrier or need financial assistance, you can search by language or payment type.
 We also feature listings by insurance provider, location, and program type.
-These features allow for ease of access in a way that’s unmatched in the industry.
+These features allow for ease of access in a way that's unmatched in the industry.

 Commitment to Ethics

-At DRS, we are committed to helping you find quality substance abuse information and treatment resources.
+At Addicted.org, we are committed to helping you find quality substance use information and treatment resources.
 That means not forwarding false information and only listing programs that we would refer one of our loved ones to.
-Because of this, you can rest assured that you’re in good hands when working with us.
 Be wary of programs that offer a quick-fix approach or immediately try to find out how much money you have.
-Both of these are signs that the facility doesn’t have your best interests at heart.
+Both of these are signs that the facility doesn't have your best interests at heart.
 If something sounds too good to be true, then it usually is.
-While we do our best to never list programs like these, it’s still vital talk to a facility’s and ask questions before making your final decision.
-The field of substance abuse treatment is ever-changing.
+While we do our best to never list programs like these, it's still vital to talk to a facility and asks questions before making your final decision.
+The field of substance use treatment is ever-changing.

 OUR PRODUCTION TEAM